InterstellarScience/Personal-Quantum-Lab/FSO-QKD-Simulator/README.md

 A simulator for quantum key distribution over terrestrial and satellite free-space optical channels.

 !!!
-Status: Under development !!!
+Status: This project is currently under active development. !!!